kal-aalrajhi/Fun-with-GPT-3/ai-fun/fun-with-gpt-3/README.md

 ##### Challenges
 - Learning to use React with only a couple days of experience with it and implementing GPT-3 with no prior experience.
 ##### Wins
-- Working with asynchronous features and making sure the web app fully accessable.
+- Working with asynchronous features and making sure the web app is fully accessable.

 #### Project Overview And Goals
 - Use OOP to drive the design of the application and the code